google/comprehensive-rust/src/methods/receiver.md

 <details>

-* In reality, all functions in rust are static.
+* In reality, all functions in Rust are static.
 Receivers just add the "dot syntax" syntactic sugar by implicitly passing the struct by move, reference, or mutable reference.

 * You can explicitly call any of these methods with `StructName::method_name(&structure, /*the rest of the args*/)`